Book Marketing Ideas: Should You Promote the Author or the Book More?

 For nonfiction books (business, technology, health, etc.), people will often go to Amazon, Google Search, or their local bookstore to locate what they need or want.
 Unless the author already has a superstar reputation for the topic of interest (and many business and health writers do!), people will often search for books by topic, not author.
 So for nonfiction, emphasizing the book and the informational benefits it provides should take center stage in marketing.
 Though the author will need to be promoted as an expert on the topic, he or she may not always be the primary showcased feature.

 On the flip side, this is not to say that fiction or literary books should completely focus on promoting the author and dismiss the importance of keywords and search!
 On the contrary, they need to be classed as carefully as any nonfiction work.
-For example, during the self publishing process on a platform such as Amazon's Createspace, author publishers are asked to enter descriptions (genre, subject, etc.) and keywords for their books so that they come up correctly in database search results.
+For example, during the self publishing process on a platform such as Amazon's Kindle Direct Publishing, author publishers are asked to enter descriptions (genre, subject, etc.) and keywords for their books so that they come up correctly in database search results.

 Why Both Book AND Author Promotion are Needed